ollyisonit/toon-boom-tool-swap/README.md

 # Toonboom Tool-Swap

-A plugin that adds new hotkeys to ToonBoom Harmony that allow it to work more similarly to other painting apps.
+A plugin that adds two groups of hotkeys to ToonBoom Harmony: one to easily swap between the `brush` and `pencil` tools, and one to activate the `cutter` and `select` tools without affecting the `alt` key's bindings.

 ## Features